xlcrdev/xlcrdev.github.io/_posts/2023-11-14-hello-world.md

 ---
-layout: post
+layout: default
-title:  "Welcome to Jekyll!"
+title:  "Hello World of Jekyll!"
 ---

 # Welcome

 **Hello world**, this is my first Jekyll blog post.

-I hope you like it!
+I don't care if you like it or not!